chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

 - [Visible](#visibility-conditions): Enabled by default
 - Read-only: Disabled by default

-### Visibility conditions

-When the "Visible" setting is enabled (is enabled by default), there is an option to add one or more visibility conditions.
-Only if ALL conditions are met the template variable is visible for the end-user.

-The visibility conditions:

-- Variable … has value …
-- Selected frame name contains …
-- Selected frame is of type …
-- Selected frame has private data … with value …
-- Selected layout name contains …

-!!!
-Note
-	We limit the options to keep it simple.
-	If you want more advanced action, you can create a hidden template variable that is set by an action and use that template variable as a visibility condition.

 ### Appearance settings

 These setting define how the template variable is presented: